Hierarchical Rectangle Packing Solved by Multi-Level Recursive Logic-based Benders Decomposition: Introduction

 \section{Introduction}

 In this paper, we focus on the two-dimensional rectangle packing problem inspired by the placement of components of analog integrated circuits.
-Our objective is to find the smallest rectangular container (called a block) that can contain the rectangular items so that they do not overlap.
-The width and height of the block are to be decided, unlike in the case of strip packing (where the container has a fixed width) or bin packing (multiple bins with fixed dimensions).
+Our objective is to find the smallest rectangular container (called a block type, as it serves as a sort of template) that can contain the rectangular items so that they do not overlap.
+The width and height of the block type are to be decided, unlike in the case of strip packing (where the container has a fixed width) or bin packing (multiple bins with fixed dimensions).
 In this paper, the packing problem itself is hierarchical.
-This means that an item to be packed is either an individual rectangle with fixed dimensions or an occurrence of another block, meaning that the optimized block contains a subblock that corresponds to another packing problem, whose solution serves as a template.
-To find the dimensions of such a block occurrence, it is necessary to recursively pack such a subblock, which itself consists of individual rectangles and possibly occurrences of other blocks.
-This hierarchy of blocks is a static property of the problem instance, and can be conveniently represented as an out-tree, as \cref{fig:example-hierarchy} later demonstrates.
+This means that an item to be packed is either an individual rectangle with fixed dimensions or an occurrence of another block type, meaning that the optimized block type contains a solution to another packing problem, whose solution serves as a template.
+To find the dimensions of such a block occurrence, it is necessary to recursively pack such a subblock type, which itself consists of individual rectangles and possibly other block occurrences.
+This hierarchy of block types is a static property of the problem instance, and can be conveniently represented as an out-tree, as \cref{fig:example-hierarchy} later demonstrates.

 In packing applications, such a hierarchy is often an intrinsic property of the problem.
 In the design of integrated circuits, engineers also solve such a hierarchical packing problem.
-They need to design lower-level components, such as operational amplifiers, so that when they are used as parts of more complex components, they can be efficiently put together so that the overall area of the circuit is minimized.
+They need to design lower-level components, such as operational amplifiers, so that when they are used as parts of more complex components, they can be efficiently put together and the overall area of the circuit is minimized (ensuring more circuits can fit the wafer they are fabricated on).
 Individual components need to be encapsulated and isolated, with well-defined boundaries.
 Therefore, the problem cannot be solved as a single-block packing problem, and the hierarchy needs to be explicitly considered.